mendrugory/blog/content/cv.md

 _R&D Engineer_ • Jun, 2011 — Aug, 2015

-I worked in several agile teams distributed around the world developing SW tools which were used to optimize mobile (GSM, UMTS and LTE) networks of several vendors.
+Collaborating with several agile teams distributed around the world developing SW tools which were used to optimize mobile (GSM, UMTS and LTE) networks of several vendors.
 Information traces of the network nodes were analyzed in order to identify and geo-locate issues.

 **Main Project**: